modern-sapien/project-prometheus/NOTE.md

         * We can run it without installing it using NPX
         * Upon installing comes with React and React Dom which is for manipulating web based applications, not native applications.
         * React-script allows you to have webpacks, service workers, etc. work without having to set it up yourself, by running eject you have
+## React Router
+    React Router manipulates the dom

+    By not using exact path we are able to display information on the same true, when true

 ## NPM packages